On this page

 SEO is a proven, measurable channel with clear ROI.
 The tooling (Ahrefs, Semrush, Google Search Console) is mature.
 The playbook works.

-The problem isn't that SEO stopped working.
-It's that a second channel is growing fast and your SEO work doesn't automatically transfer to it.
+The problem is not that SEO stopped working.
+It is that a second channel is growing fast and your SEO work does not automatically transfer to it.

 What GEO Changes for Ecommerce